Cusco school: Modern interpretations

 The nationally recognized "Vírgenes Urbanas" project aims to recreate the paintings of the Cusco school replacing the figures with Indigenous people, as well as Indigenous angels, Virgin Marys and saints like Rose of Lima with new Indigenous faces in order to represent the Peruvian population.
 In addition to the paintings, artists do Indigenous photo montages on recreations of the paintings.
 According to them, the Cusco school is a symbol of the power of the colonizer "representing images with Caucasian features, imposing ideas, religion and Western stereotypes" and the project re-poses them with new signs that refer directly to the descendants of the former victims.

 These new paintings are also exhibited in many museums throughout the country.

 Throughout his life, the painter Ray Martìn Abeyta created works inspired by the Cusco school style of Madonna painting, creating a hybrid of traditional and contemporary Latino subject matter representing the colonialist encounters between Europeans and Mesoamericans.

+Márcia Mendonça, a Brazilian friar who later came out as a transgender woman, was heavily influenced by the Cusco school in her own art, which can be seen at Catholic sites in her home state of Ceará, particularly in the Diocese of Limoeiro do Norte.